fioncat/dotfiles/README.md

 > ```

 > [!TIP]
-> In some countries (yes, the homeland of that damn GFW), accessing GitHub via SSH might be problematic, and by default, the SSH protocol doesn't use the global proxy.
+> In some countries, accessing GitHub via SSH might be problematic, and by default, the SSH protocol doesn't use the global proxy.
 We need to add the following configuration to ~/.ssh/config to make GitHub's SSH protocol use HTTPS:
 >
 > ```ssh
 > Host github.com